Generade-nl/TULIP/README.md

   bulb/eel.bundle_log				A log file
   ```

   For each scaffold, two files are generated.
-The scaffold sequence shows sequence derived from seeds and long reads in upper and lower case, respectively.<br><br>
+The scaffold sequence shows sequence derived from seeds and long reads in upper and lower case, respectively.

-##N.B.
+## N.B.
 Prototype could include N's
 The tulipbulb.perl script contains a bug which prevents it from adding sequence in rare cases (it will then add gaps, NNNs).
-We will fix this soon, and also add some additional output options.<br><br>
+We will fix this soon, and also add some additional output options.

-##For any questions please send us an e-mail using:
+## For any questions please send us an e-mail using:
 ```
     m.liem@biology.leidenuniv.nl
 c.v.henkel@biology.leidenuniv.nl